GoogleChrome/web.dev/src/site/content/en/blog/introducing-aurora/index.md

 [Alex](https://github.com/atcastle), [Gerald](https://github.com/devknoll),
 [Ralph](https://github.com/janicklas-ralph),
-[Addy](https://github.com/addyosmani)) look forward to continuing to work closely with the open-source framework community on improving user-experience defaults in Next, Nuxt and Angular.
+[Addy](https://github.com/addyosmani)) look forward to continuing to work closely with the open-source framework community on improving user experience defaults in Next.js, Nuxt.js and Angular.
 We'll be growing our engagement to cover even more frameworks and tools over time.
 Watch this space for more blog posts, talks and RFCs from our team over the coming year :)